appwrite/templates/node/object-detection-with-huggingface/README.md

 # Object Detection with Hugging Face

 This function uses the Hugging Face API to detect objects.
-It takes an image file from Appwrite storage and sends it to the Hugging Face API for classification.
+It takes an image file from Appwrite storage and sends it to the Hugging Face API for object detection.
 The API returns a list of labels and their scores and records it in the database.
 This function also supports receiving file events from Appwrite Storage.

 ## 🧰 Usage